mikkohei13/FinBIF-DW/www/html/readme.md

 - Quality metrics & quality grade (casual, research) affecting quality fields in DW
 - Add check: $database->set_latest_update expects that there is entry with id = 1, and silently fails if there is not.
+- Monitor the process:
+  - Monitor errors on log
+  - Monitor observations waiting for deletion in database (status = 2)
+  - Decide how to continue (possible problems, amount of logs, how much observations to be deleted?)

 Possibly todo later: